 - a chart with images of 5 Multicultural stickers,

-I later modified this Reading Record by adding the State Reading list to the Multicultural chart and made the third chart for grade-level Social Studies books so students (by agreement between teachers) could enter the same Narrative Fiction and Expository Informational books for both classes.
+I later modified this Reading Record by moving the State Reading list to the Multicultural chart and added grade-level Social Studies books to the third chart so students (by agreement between teachers) could enter the same Narrative Fiction and Expository Informational books for both classes.

 - for Social Studies, a letter-sized sheet for students to paste into their Interactive Notebook, one for each course: